Kids on the way? Here’s how to stock your goat kidding kit and be prepared for kidding season, including a full list of supplies!

 - Warm water, grain and hay for mama goat (remove water bucket once kids are up and walking)

-- BoSe or Selenium/Vit E Gel or Replamin Gel (if your area is selenium deficient)
+- BoSe or Selenium/Vit E Gel or Replamin Gel (especially if your area is selenium deficient)

-Note: BoSe is prescription only.
+Note: BoSe is prescription only but great to have on hand.
 I prefer Replamin over basic Selenium/Vit E gel because it contains selenium, Vitamin E, cobalt and other minerals (buy it here)

 - NurtiDrench (buy it here)